 Denis Tarasov

 I obtained my BSc in Computer Science at Constructor (ex Jacobs) University Bremen while studying at first at Higher School of Economics.
 I'm currently getting my Masters degree at ETH Zurich.
-Right now I'm research assistant at ETH NLPED lab.

 Email / CV / Google Scholar / Semantic Scholar / Twitter / Linkedin / Github